InseeFrLab/onyxia-ui/README.md

 # Motivation

 [Material-ui](https://material-ui.com) is at it's core a vanilla JavaScript library.
-We argue that the experience for TypeScript developers is not optimal and sometime frustrating.
+We argue that the experience for TypeScript developers is not optimal and somewhat frustrating.

 `onyxia-ui` tries to improves `material-ui` in the following ways: